Body image activists promote a message of acceptance and self-love.

 “Place it on the top of your hip bone, bringing it around your body and level with your belly button,” she said.

-Resist the temptation to suck in, and don’t make the tape too snug.
+Resist the temptation to suck in and don’t make the tape too snug.
 An inaccurate reading only hurts you.

 “If your partner, best friend, or even you notice excessive snoring and you wake up restless, it may be a good reason to check your weight,” Routhenstein said.
 “If you snore frequently and rarely get a good night’s sleep, you may suffer from sleep apnea.”

 Sleep apnea is a condition that causes your breathing to repeatedly stop and start again when you’re sleeping.
 It can cause loss of oxygen and extreme fatigue during waking hours.
+Most people with this condition tend to snore due to airway obstruction.

 “When your body stores fat around the neck, it may narrow the airway causing shallow breathing or pauses in breathing,” Routhenstein said.